er-ayushspk/hosting/README.md

 # Hi this is the my portfolio Ayush Sapkota.
 I'm a studnet of faculty computer engineerning class 12.
 I'm intresetd in web dev and cyber security.
-Cyber secuirty is my dream.lets go itz 6 day now.
+Cyber secuirty is my dream.lets go itz 6 day now.7 dyas streak lets go.